Logo

 Long-Legged Doji

-The Long-legged Doji is characterized by long wicks on both the upper and lower sides of the candlestick.
+The Long-legged Doji candlestick is characterized by long wicks on both the upper and lower sides of the candlestick.

 This indicates a session with significant price volatility, where the market explored both higher and lower levels but ultimately closed near the opening price.